UniPD-DII-ETCOMP/PEEC-1D/README.md

 # PEEC 1D

 This directory contains a PEEC code, based on stick elements, for the solution of full-wave electromagnetic problems.
-It can be use for research and academic purposes.
+It can be used for research and academic purposes.

-An optimized, parallel (OpenMP), fortran90 version of this code has been used in
+Pptimized, parallel (OpenMP), fortran90, general versions of this code have been used in, e.g.,

 * [R. Torchio, "A Volume PEEC Formulation Based on the Cell Method for Electromagnetic Problems From Low to High Frequency," in IEEE Transactions on Antennas and Propagation, vol. 67, no. 12, pp. 7452-7465, Dec.
 2019, doi: 10.1109/TAP.2019.2927789](https://ieeexplore.ieee.org/document/8764572)
 * [P. Baumgartner, T. Bauernfeind, O. Bíró, A. Hackl, C. Magele, W. Renhart and Riccardo Torchio, "Multi-Objective Optimization of Yagi-Uda Antenna Applying Enhanced Firefly Algorithm With Adaptive Cost Function," in IEEE Transactions on Magnetics. doi: 10.1109/TMAG.2017.2764319](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8168407&isnumber=4479871)